arnoo/git-deliver/README.md

 If you wanted to start with presets for a given environment, you'd give init a list of preset names: something like `git deliver --init rails rails-pgsql` would copy both the "rails" scripts and the "rails-pgsql" scripts, both of which might depend on others which will be automatically copied as well.
 The list of available presets can be viewed by running `git deliver --list-presets`.

-Note that there are nearly no presets right now; I very much welcome contributions in this area.
-The "yisti" preset, which is build for a custom Common-Lisp environement shows how scripts can get delivery information, how dependencies are defined, how to execute scripts on the remote, and how to signal errors.
+Note that presets are pretty much inexistent right now; I very much welcome contributions in this area.

-Once our working copy is ready, each remote needs to be initialized (by running `git deliver --init-remote <remote>`, where `<remote>` is the name of bare Git remote.
-This will result in the creation of the "delivered" folder on the remote.
-If you have "init-remote" scripts, they will be run.
-This might be used to install external dependencies on the remote.
+Once our working copy is ready, if you have "init-remote" scripts, you'll need to run `git deliver --init-remote <remote>` to run those.
+They might be used to install external dependencies on the remote.
+If you don't have "init-remote" scripts, remote initialization is not needed.

 A delivery is then initiated by running `git deliver <remote> <ref>`.
 Here's the timeline of what happens: